 Maybe the snake is just passing through your yard.
 Maybe it's a harmless snake, and even good to have around.
 Not every snake sighting is cause for alarm or active snake removal.
+You can

 If you must remove a snake, you basically have four options for getting rid of your snake(s).
 First, you can call a professional wildlife expert from my below directory.
 This person can catch and remove the snake(s) and take other actions necessary to solve the snake problem.
 Second,